Precision Piezo Ring Actuator

 Lastly, let us compare between square and circular shaped piezo ring actuators.

-Square Shaped Piezo Ring Actuator vs. Circular Shaped Piezo Ring Actuator
+What is the Comparison of Shaped Piezo Ring Actuator vs. Circular Shaped Piezo Ring Actuator?

 Piezo ring actuators may come in two different shapes.